kevingabriel0909/PHAR422_Markov_modeling_R_tutorial/README.md

 ## Learning Objectives
 - Construct a cohort-based Markov model in R
 - Determine the ICER and display results on a cost-effectiveness plane
-- Develop a probabilistic sensitivity analysis
-- Characterize parameter uncertainty using a cost effectiveness acceptability curves

 ## 1. Installation